juliariec/juliariec.com/src/pages/posts/good-over-perfect.md

 ---

-For over a year now, I've wanted to redo my blog and make it a space that was *mine* .
+For over a year now, I've wanted to redo my blog and make it a space that was *mine*.
 My free WordPress site worked well for a while, but I really wanted my blog to be free of ads and totally customizable.

 Launching this website has been exciting for me for that reason — it can be anything I want it to be.
 As you might imagine, now that it can be anything, it's a bit paralyzing deciding what it will be.

 Over the last year and a half I've spent significantly more time reading other peoples' blogs, especially after I deleted Twitter.
 Part of the reason I'm so excited to start blogging again is because I'm drawing inspiration from so many of the sites that I love to read and trying to emulate what they do well while still making it my own.

-## The Issue at Hand
+## The issue at hand

 My current dilemma is that there seem to be so many choices to make about this blog.
  - Do I pick a niche or write about whatever I want?